BinaryGenius/up-n-running/README.md

 echo "flatpak install" $(ls ~/.var/app/) > flatpaks.sh
 ```
 It's pretty simple so don't expect much but I think it's better than nothing.
-Please note that if you installed then removed a flatpak and the config files are there this will grab that but you will have the option to deny the installation if you don't want that app this command wont automatically say yes to every prompt.
+Please note that if you installed then removed a flatpak, and the config files are there this will grab that.
+But you will have the option to deny the installation if you don't want that app. flatpaks.sh wont automatically say yes to every prompt.